godotengine/godot-docs/tutorials/2d/2d_lights_and_shadows.rst

 All the resources for this tutorial can be found in the `official demo repository <https://github.com/godotengine/godot-demo-projects>`_ on github.
 I suggest you download it before starting.
-Alternatively, it can be downloaded from the project manager.
-Just launch Godot and in the top bar select "Templates" and search for "2D Lights and Shadows Demo".
+Alternatively, it can be downloaded from the Project Manager.
+Launch Godot and in the top bar select "Templates" and search for "2D Lights and Shadows Demo".

 Setup